genner-lab/freshwater-fish-abundance-climate/README.md

 Tclim_input.csv Dataframe with the downloaded and unpacked climate data to match RivFishTime locations and times

-df_models_avg_03May2024.csv Compiled data required for analyses, end of Stage 1, Tavg
+df_models_avg_03May2024.csv Compiled data required for analyses, Tavg

-df_models_max_03May2024.csv Compiled data required for analyses, end of Stage 1, Tmax
+df_models_max_03May2024.csv Compiled data required for analyses, Tmax

 ***